JamesYang007/FastAD/README.md

 Finally, one may encapsulate further by calling an overload of **ad::jacobian**.
 We pass the numeric computation type (e.g. double) as template parameter, the 2D-array object, lambda function, begin and end iterators to actual x-values.
+Note that this overload is variadic in last argument so multiple lambda functions can be passed.

 ```cpp
 #include <armadillo>